isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 After Akiko's maternity leave was over, he was left to the nursery school.
 However, some parents still refused to let their children take naps next to Ryo, or refused to let their children wear Ryo's clothes even when the nursery ran out of changing clothes.

 After twelve years, Mr. M., who had retired from the kindergarten, visited me at Tokyo Colony.
-The receptionist told me about his visit, and when I invited him into the meeting room, he suddenly put his hands on the floor and cried.
+The receptionist told me about his visit, and when I invited him into the meeting room, he suddenly put his hands on the floor and began to cry.

 "It has been a long time.
 I really wanted to meet you and apologize.
 I was very sorry for you.
 We should have been more resolute then.
 There is no regret enough.
 I know I hurt Ryo's heart.
 I couldn't refuse the demands of some of the parents...
 I am ashamed of it.
 I will regret it for the rest of my life."